The Stonebreaker

 The Stonebreaker is an 1857 oil-on-canvas painting by Henry Wallis.
 It depicts a manual labourer who appears to be asleep, worn out by his work, but may have been worked to death.

 The painting was first exhibited in 1858 at the Royal Academy in London and was highly acclaimed.
 Many viewers assumed the man was sleeping, worn out by his day of hard but honest labour.
 Wallis gave no outright statement that the man depicted was dead, but there are many suggestions to this effect.
 The frame was inscribed with a line paraphrased from Tennyson's A Dirge (1830): "Now is thy long day's work done"; the muted colours and setting sun give a feeling of finality; the man's posture indicates that his hammer has slipped from his grasp as he was working rather than being laid aside while he rests, and his body is so still that a stoat, only visible on close examination, has climbed onto his right foot.
 The painting's listing in the catalogue was accompanied by a long passage from Thomas Carlyle's "Helotage", a chapter in his Sartor Resartus, which extols the virtues of the working man and laments that "thy body like thy soul was not to know freedom".

-Wallis is believed to have painted The Stonebreaker as a commentary on the Poor Law Amendment Act of 1834 which had formalised the workhouse system for paupers and discouraged other forms of relief for the poor.
+Wallis is believed to have painted The Stonebreaker as a commentary on the Poor Law Amendment Act 1834 which had formalised the workhouse system for paupers and discouraged other forms of relief for the poor.
 The able-bodied poor were forced into long hours of manual labour in order to qualify for the lodgings and food provided by the workhouse and the gruelling work sometimes resulted in the death of the workers.
 Carlyle's accompanying passage also has strong words for supporters of the workhouses:

 It was later claimed that by this painting, Wallis moved away from the Pre-Raphaelite principles towards those of an early Victorian Social Realism.
 However, for Wallis' contemporaries, The Stonebreaker consolidated his reputation as a true Pre-Raphaelite.